AntonyHwang/Lattice-Structure-Computation-Program/README.md

 End with an example of getting some data out of the system or using it for a little demo.

-Run the program by running:
+Run the program by running in the project directory:

 ```
 python app.py
 ```

-in the project directory.
 Output files are placed in lattice\output in .stl and .msh format

 ## Running the tests